noech373/projet_react/README.md

 5. Open a Pull Request

 ## 📄 License
-This project is under MIT license.
-See `LICENSE` file for more details.
+This project is under MIT and ISEN license.

 ## 📞 Contact
 For any questions or suggestions, feel free to open an issue or contact us directly.